SIGMAIU/myproject.github.io/README.md

 # 💌 MESSAGE

-A unique platform where heartfelt words and secret admirations come to life! 🌟 Whether you're sharing a note of appreciation, love, or a hidden sentiment, **Confession Hub** is the perfect place to let your words speak for you.
+A unique platform where heartfelt words and secret admirations come to life! 🌟 Whether you're sharing a note of appreciation, love, or a hidden sentiment, **Message Site** is the perfect place to let your words speak for you.

 ## 🌟 Features